Part 1 of 2

 Mary dropped the pillow she'd been fluffing.
 "Sorry, ma'am.
 You don't want fresh bedding?"

 Diana's trunks were always locked.
 A quick inspection showed they hadn't been tampered with.
-Carefully she reigned in her temper.
+Carefully she reined in her temper.
 "I'll let you know what I want.
 Aren't you busy enough in the kitchens?"

 "Yes, ma'am."
 Mary's hands fluttered over the disarrayed sheets, but she didn't straighten them.
 "They're very kind.
 We've learned lots about the city, and it's only been a day!"